 The Australian College of Nursing (ACN) dedicated 2018 to raising the profile of diversity and difference with great success.
 As a profession, nursing’s own diversity adds strength, depth and insight into the way we service the broader community and support the individuals we care for.
 As an ethical and highly trusted profession ACN understands the importance of nurses leading the discussion and debate as well as role modelling acceptable behaviours to continue to pursue a positive experience for every person living in Australia.
 In June 2019 ACN launched the Diversity and Inclusion Working Party to further pursue positive patient experiences through profession led inclusion and awareness strategies.

 The Australian College of Nursing Institute of Leadership was launched in August 2019 and announced a leadership series with high profile leaders.
-We were delighted to introduce Ms Catherine McGregor AM as the first speaker in this exciting new series to highlight the importance of diversity and inclusion.
-Tickets will be available to all to further showcase nurses as leaders of key social, political and humanitarian issues.
+To celebrate International Women’s Day, we are delighted to introduce Ms Avril Henry in this exciting series to highlight the importance of developing collaborative leaders and women in leadership.
+Tickets are available to all to further showcase nurses as leaders of key social, political and humanitarian issues.

 Let's talk leadership featuring Catherine McGregor AM*

-* Ms Catherine McGregor AM appears by arrangement with Claxton Speakers International.
+* Ms Catherine McGregor AM appeared by arrangement with Claxton Speakers International.